-27 Each RSU represents the contingent right to receive one share of common stock upon vesting.
+Each RSU represents the contingent right to receive one share of common stock upon vesting.
 The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
-These RSUs are scheduled to vest in a single installment on December 31, 2020, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2019, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
+These RSUs are scheduled to vest in a single installment on January 31, 2023, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2021, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.

-^{3/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
-Such RSUs are scheduled to vest in two annual equal installments on March 1, 2020 and March 1, 2021, or earlier in the event of death, disability, retirement, or change in control.
+^{2/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
+The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
+These RSUs are scheduled to vest in a single installment on December 31, 2023, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2022, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.